 211 Roman Vistas

 A four-week course conducted in Italy (the Bay of Naples; Rome and its environs).
-The course is designed to integrate the study of ancient sites and artifacts with relevant readings from Latin literature
+The course is designed to integrate the study of ancient sites and artifacts with relevant readings from Latin literature.

 Admission by permission of the instructor.
 Attributes: Social Sciences

 212 Greek Vistas

 A four-week course conducted in Greece and Crete.
 The course is designed to integrate study of ancient sites and artifacts with relevant readings from Greek authors.

-Admission by permission of instructor
+Admission by permission of instructor.

-301 Fieldwork in Classical Archaeology

-Archaeological excavation and geoprospection survey for four to six weeks at the Citadel and the Lower Town of Mycenae in Greece (DEPAS Project).
-The dig provides training for students in the techniques and methods of field archaeology.

-Admission by permission of the instructor; ARCH 201 recommended.
-May be repeated for credit.
-If taken as part of the archaeology major, the course satisfies either the Field Experience requirement or counts as an elective in the classical area emphasis.
-If taken more than once it both satisfies the Field Experience requirement and counts as an elective in the classical area emphasis.
-This course is cross-listed as ARCH 301.

-Attributes: ARCH Area A Elective

 Greek

 101 Beginning Attic Greek

 All the fundamentals of Greek grammar and syntax as well as the acquisition of vocabulary.
 By the conclusion of the second semester students will be prepared to read classical authors in the original.

 Attributes: Appropriate for First-Year

 102 Beginning Attic Greek

 All the fundamentals of Greek grammar and syntax as well as the acquisition of vocabulary.
 By the conclusion of the second semester students will be prepared to read classical authors in the original.

 Prerequisite: 101 or equivalent.

-201 Introduction to Greek Prose A review of syntax and selected readings from prose authors.
+201 Introduction to Greek Prose

+A review of syntax and selected readings from prose authors.
 Consideration is given to authors whose style and grammar best illustrate the characteristics of Attic Greek of the Classical period.
 Supplemental readings in English provide historical and cultural context for the author chosen.
 Prerequisite: 102 or the equivalent.

-Attributes: Appropriate for First-Year 202 Introduction to Greek Poetry Selected readings from Homer with emphasis on poetic style and composition.
+Attributes: Appropriate for First-Year

+202 Introduction to Greek Poetry

+Selected readings from Homer with emphasis on poetic style and composition.
 Supplementary readings in English help stimulate discussion of literary, historical, and cultural topics regarding epic poetry.

 Prerequisite: 102 or the equivalent.
 This course fulfills the language graduation requirement.

-222 Philosophical Writers Readings in Greek Philosophy including authors such as the Presocratics, Plato, Aristotle, or others.
+222 Philosophical Writers

+Readings in Greek Philosophy including authors such as the Presocratics, Plato, Aristotle, or others.
 Supplementary readings in English provide historical context and an introduction to certain issues in ancient philosophy.

 Recommended: 112 or the equivalent.